lolouk44/xiaomi_mi_scale/README.md

 ## Getting the Mac Address of your Scale:

-1. Retrieve the scale's MAC Address (you can identify your scale by looking for `MIBCS` entries) using this command:
+1. Retrieve the scale's MAC Address using this command:
 ```
-$ sudo hcitool lescan
+$ sudo hcitool lescan | grep -i MIBCS

 LE Scan ...
-F8:04:33:AF:AB:A2 [TV] UE48JU6580
 C4:D3:8C:12:4C:57 MIBCS
 [...]
 ```